GlDarwin/Learning-journal/markdown.md

 # markadown
-A text is a piece of software that you dowload and install in your computer.
+A text editor is a piece of software that you dowload and install in your computer.

 Choosing a text editor is a very personal choice.